Boom method: Brief procedure

-co-determined by the contemplated use of the isolated NA.
+co-determined by the contemplated use of the isolated nucleic acid.

-In this way, pure NA are isolated from the starting material.
+In this way, pure nucleic acids are isolated from the starting material.

-By the alteration of the experimental condition, especially by alteration of the composition of reagents (chaotropic substance, wash buffer, and so on) we can realize more specific isolation.
-For example, some composition of reagents are suitable for obtaining long ds DNA, some composition of reagents are suitable for short ss RNA, and so on.
+By altering the experimental conditions, especially the composition of reagents (chaotropic substance, wash buffer, etc) more specific isolation can be achieved.
+For example, some compositions of reagents are suitable for obtaining long double-stranded DNA or short single-stranded RNA.

-Starting material are for example, whole blood, blood serum, buffy coat, urine, feces, cerebrospinal fluid, sperm, saliva, tissues, cell cultures, food products, vaccines. and..., so various Starting biological material are available.
+A wide variety of starting biological material are available, including whole blood, blood serum, buffy coat, urine, feces, cerebrospinal fluid, sperm, saliva, tissues, cell cultures, food products, or vaccines.
+Optimization of procedure is required to maximize yield of nucleic acids from different starting materials or different types of nucleic acids (eg long/short, DNA/RNA, linear/circular, double-stranded/single-stranded).

-Of cause optimization of procedure according to the starting material, species of desired nucleic acid (DNA/RNA, Linear/ circular, ds/ss, long/short) are required.

 Today, the assay characterized by using silica coated magnetic beads seems to be the most common.
 Therefore, in this article, "silica beads" are intended to mean silica coated magnetic beads unless stated otherwise.